Aeronique/aerobytes-site/_posts/2026-03-26-port-targeting-analysis.md

 ### SNMP (Port 161)

 Port 161 produced **1,328,119** events, but all traffic arrived on two consecutive days: **312,927** on 2026/02/03 and **1,015,192** on 2026/02/04.
 Every remaining day recorded zero.
 SNMP is used to enumerate device configurations.
-A burst of this scale concentrated into 48 hours, followed by complete silence, is consistent with a targeted sweep rather than background scanning.
+A burst of this scale concentrated into 48 hours, followed by complete silence, is consistent with a targeted sweep.

 ### SIP/VoIP (Port 5060)